At the Forefront of Medicine

 Four additional Adult Specialties, Cardiology and Cardiac Surgery, Neurology and Neurosurgery, Geriatrics and Orthopaedics and Twelve high performing procedures or conditions were also ranked — Heart Failure, Aortic Valve Surgery, Heart Attack, Heart Bypass Surgery, COPD, Lung Cancer, Colon Cancer Surgery, Diabetes, Kidney Failure, Knee Replacement Surgery, Pneumonia and Stroke.

-In the U.S. News & World Report’s annual Best Children’s Hospitals survey, the University of Chicago Medicine Comer Children’s Hospital was also ranked among the best in Two specialties in 2021: Pediatric Diabetes & Endocrinology as well as Pediatric Gastroenterology & GI Surgery.
+In the U.S. News & World Report’s annual Best Children’s Hospitals survey, the University of Chicago Medicine Comer Children’s Hospital was also ranked among the best in Four specialties in 2022: Pediatric Cancer, Neonatology, Pediatric Urology and Pediatric Gastroenterology & GI Surgery.